 Monthly Archive for Mar 2020

-We’re presenting an online workshop on Thursday 2 July at 1pm that introduces timebanking to anyone who is new to it.
 We’ll go through topics such as how it works; why it’s not the same as volunteering; how it can benefit your organisation; and how to start a time bank.

 Timebanking UK has come up with a fresh way of building self-esteem in young offenders with the aim of cutting re-offending rates and combating loneliness.